Testimonials from some of the many people who have influenced - and been influenced by - Conservation Northwest.

 Jodi Broughton, Bellingham

 I have many great memories of people and campaigns from my 14 years at Conservation Northwest.
 What stands out most vividly is Mitch always pushing the envelope—taking calculated risks for a wilder Northwest and urging his staff to excel.
 He put me in charge of our name and brand change in 2005 after I had already helped create the organization’s first branded website in 2000.
 I went in kicking and screaming, but, like most decisions Conservation NW makes, it was absolutely the right one!
 Now working with an NGO in Belize that is big on planning and management, I appreciate even more how nimble and proactive Conservation Northwest has been over the years.
+Jodi is now the Communications and Marketing Director at North Cascades Institute.

 Drew and Cathy Gaylord, Wenatchee